TedMichalik/Debian/README.md

   * Attached to: Host-only Adapter
   * Name: VirtualBox Host-Only Ethernet Adapter (192.168.56.0/24 – DHCP & IPv6 disabled)

-Download the Kubuntu image.
+Download the Debian image.
 Boot from it to begin the installation.

-* Hostname: Kubuntu
+* Hostname: Debian
 * Domain: samdom.example.com  <--If not asked for this, add FQDN in /etc/hosts before hostname.
 * Enter the desired user name and password for the admin (sudo) account.
 * Make your disk partition selections and write changes to disk.